MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

     :::image type="content" source="images/hub-setup-privacy.png" alt-text="This screenshot shows the dialog to choose privacy settings.":::

-### Use provisioning packages

-You can customize first-time setup options to ensure a consistent experience across multiple Surface Hubs.

-1. To begin, review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the provisioning package to a USB thumb drive.
-2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page (step 6 in the ["Get started"](#get-started) steps above).
-3. When prompted, choose the provisioning package you'd like to use.
-4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

 ## Learn more

 - [Prepare your environment for Surface Hub](prepare-your-environment-for-surface-hub.md)
 - [Surface Hub and Microsoft Teams Rooms automated setup guide](https://go.microsoft.com/fwlink/?linkid=2221605)

-## Learn more